UMass-Foundation-Model/3D-LLM/README.md

 multi-view images of the scenes.

 ### Second step
+Note: BLIP features are for LAVIS(BLIP2), CLIP features are for open-flamingo.

 Installation: The same as the following ``3D-LLM_BLIP2-based`` section to install [salesforce-lavis](https://github.com/salesforce/LAVIS).

 There are four options: (1) Extract CLIP feature with Mask2Former masks; (2) Extract CLIP feature with SAM masks;